 Minimalism isn’t just a set of rigid rules.
-There are certainly guidelines to follow, but there are also plenty of ways to personalize and have fun when decorating a minimalist style home.
+There are certain guidelines to follow, but there are also plenty of ways to personalize and have fun when decorating a minimalist-style home.
 Here are a few of our tips:

 Make Minimalism Your Own

 You aren’t confined to just white, grey, and black if you want to achieve a minimalist home.
 If you love color and can’t bear the thought of living in a white box, include bright pops of sunny, optimistic hues in a mostly monochromatic home.
 In small doses, color can complement a minimalist design scheme wonderfully.

 Get Cozy and Calm

 Minimalist homes don’t have to be synonymous with cold, sterile spaces.
 You can create a home that’s both serene and welcoming with mixed textiles (blankets, pillows, rugs, etc.) in a monochromatic color scheme and the addition of candles and natural elements for decor.
 You can also work natural wood and leather into the rooms in your home for a welcoming, homey feel.

 Since ornamentation is kept at a minimum in minimalist homes, make sure the pieces you do have are special.
 For example, try arranging beloved family heirlooms artfully on a well-lit, sleek shelf or display your children’s art in high-quality frames with gallery lighting.

 When you fully embrace minimalism, you won’t be overspending on endless amounts of things you don’t need.
 Instead, redirect that money to quality items you will use daily and that will last you for years (think: well-made furniture and luxurious bedding).